adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.9.28 =
+* Moved the AdPlugg general options page help to a class (instead of a global function).
+* Moved the AdPlugg widgets page help to a class (instead of a global function).
+* Got rid of the no-longer-used AdPlugg_Help_Dispatch class.

 = 1.9.27 =
 * Updated the readme.txt to reflect that the plugin has been tested with up to v4.2.0 of the FBIA plugin.